Haripranay22/spotify-etl-data-pipeline/README.md

     {"Effect":"Allow","Action":["secretsmanager:GetSecretValue"],"Resource":"*"}
   ]
 }
-⚙️ Lambda configuration
+## ⚙️ Lambda configuration

-data_extraction — ENV VARS
+-data_extraction — ENV VARS
-Name	Example/Notes
+-Name	Example/Notes
-BUCKET_NAME	spotify-etl-pipeline-hp (or your bucket) RAW_PREFIX	raw_data/to_be_processed/
+-BUCKET_NAME	spotify-etl-pipeline-hp (or your bucket) -RAW_PREFIX	raw_data/to_be_processed/
-CLIENT_ID	Only if using client-credentials CLIENT_SECRET	Only if using client-credentials SPOTIFY_SECRET_ID	Secrets Manager id with refresh token JSON (opt.)
+-CLIENT_ID	Only if using client-credentials -CLIENT_SECRET	Only if using client-credentials -SPOTIFY_SECRET_ID	Secrets Manager id with refresh token JSON (opt.)

  Use SpotifyClientCredentials for public endpoints.

 For user endpoints, initialize SpotifyOAuth with credentials read from Secrets Manager (refresh-token flow).